wildwinter/dink/README.md

 * How do I make sure the writers didn't misspell a character name on some of the lines?
 * What if the localisers mistype the markup?
 * Can I pass comments to the localisation team and the voice actors?
 Where do I put those comments?
+* How do I send my script to an editor or an IP holder to look over it and propose edits?
 * Production really want to know how much there is left to do!

 So with a simple bit of markup, Dink is targeted at helping out with the production pipeline.